HusseinDStudy/new_adopte1etudiant/docs/Database-Guide.md

 # Database Guide

-This document provides a guide to understanding, managing, and interacting with the database for the "AdopteUnEtudiant" application.
+This document provides a guide to understanding, managing, and interacting with the database for the "Adopte1Etudiant" application.

 ---